Vecihi Hürkuş: Aircraft workshop and flight school

-Return to the Turkish Aircraft Society
+Second stint with the Turkish Aircraft Society

 In 1935, Mustafa Kemal Atatürk asked Fuat Bulca to create a new aviation project with the TTaC and have Hürkuş involved in it.
 The aim of this project, which was named Türkkuşu, was to train young Turkish aviatiors.
 Hürkuş relocated to Ankara with one of his planes.
 In Ankara, he worked on the construction of Türkkuşu hangars and facilities.
 As part of the project, students of his former flight school, and several other students, including Sabiha Gökçen, were sent to a glider school in Koktebel, Soviet Union.
 From 1935 to 1936, Hürkuş worked on building Turkey's first glider.
 In total, he built two: the Ankara US-4 and Ankara PS-2.

 After the TTaC was renamed as the Turkish Aeronautical Association (THK), Hürkuş joined the it again and was sent to the Weimar Engineering School in Germany in 1937.
 On 27 February 1939, he received a diploma in aircraft engineering from the school.
 He then returned to Turkey, and applied to the Ministry of Public Works to get his engineering license, but was rejected because "two years was too short to become an engineer".
 The Council of State later overturned this decision and his application was approved.
 The THK appointed him to its branch office in Van, which lacked technical feasibility.
 This led him to resign from the THK.